aeszyman/athletes-of-piety/short-writing-assignments/assignment4.md

 due February 6

-Choose two chapters in Part 1 (Chapters 1-48) of the _Life of Antony_ and summarize them in your own words.
+Choose two chapters in Part 1 (Chapters 1-48) of the _Life of Antony_ and paraphrase them.
 How do the two chapters portray Antony?
 What qualities of Antony and aspects of asceticism do they highlight?